nebula-plugins/nebula-plugins.github.io/documentation/plugin_overview.md

 The [gradle-blacklist-plugin](https://github.com/nebula-plugins/gradle-blacklist-plugin) was the predecessor to the [gradle-resolution-rules-plugin](https://github.com/nebula-plugins/gradle-resolution-rules-plugin).
 Since the gradle-blacklist-plugin was only able to impact a single project at a time, it's value was limited.
 We recommend using the [gradle-resolution-rules-plugin](https://github.com/nebula-plugins/gradle-resolution-rules-plugin) instead.

 ### nebula-blob-plugin
-The [nebula-blob-plugin](https://github.com/nebula-plugins/nebula-blob-plugin) was a small experimental plugin of limited value we no longer plan to support it.
+The [nebula-blob-plugin](https://github.com/nebula-plugins/nebula-blob-plugin) was a small experimental plugin of limited value we no longer plan to support.